Tanahun District

 Tanahun District (तनहुँ जिल्ला /ne/, or /ne/), a part of Gandaki Province, is one of the seventy-seven districts of Nepal.
 The district lies in central Nepal, with Damauli as its district headquarters.
 It covers an area of 1,546 km2 and has a population (2011) of 323,288.
 Previously the town of Bandipur was its district headquarter.
 The postal code of Tanahun is 33900.

-Bhanubhakta Acharya (Nepali: भानुभक्त आचार्य; 1814–1868), a Nepalese poet and writer who translated the great epic Ramayana from Sanskrit to Khas language, was born to a very Brahmin family in Chundi Ramgha in Tanahun on 29 Ashar, 1871 B.S.
+Bhanubhakta Acharya (Nepali: भानुभक्त आचार्य; 1814–1868), a Nepalese poet and writer who translated the great epic Ramayana from Sanskrit to Khas language, was born to a Brahmin family in Chundi Ramgha in Tanahun on 29 Ashar, 1871 B.S.
 He received education with a strong leaning towards religion from his grandfather at home.
-He is honored with the title Adikabi for the contributions he has made in the field of poetry and Khasi literature, and every year his birthday (29th of Ashad) is celebrated as a festival of Bhanujayanti by conducting various programs, usually academics and poem recitation.
+He is honored with the title Adikabi for the contributions he has made in the field of poetry and Khas literature, and every year his birthday (29th of Ashad) is celebrated as a festival of Bhanujayanti by conducting various programs, usually academics and poem recitation.

 Chimkeswori is the highest hill of Tanahun.